pasientskyhosting/secure-mac-guide/README.md

 ```

 # Configure your Yubikey

+## Reset it
+Before you start programming your Yubikey.
+Consider restting it with the script included in this folder

+## Configuration
 Open the YubiKey Personalization Tool from your program folder on your Macbook and insert the YubiKey Neo in a USB port on your Mac.

 1. Open the "Settings tab at the top of the window, and ensure that the "Logging Settings"